MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-process-changes-copy-data-python.md

 - **The `type` filter is doing real work.** `productMeta` holds 200 tag documents alongside the categories.
 Without the filter, a tag rename would write a tag's name into `categoryName` on unrelated products.
 - **The consumer starts from now.** Changes made before it first ran are invisible to it, because the start position applies only until a lease or continuation token exists.

-> [!IMPORTANT]
-> This pull-mode sample keeps its continuation token only in memory.
+> &#10071; This pull-mode sample keeps its continuation token only in memory.
 If you stop it, rename the category, and restart it, it starts from `Now` and doesn't replay the intervening change.
 Rename again while it is running to confirm processing.
 A production pull consumer must persist its token after successful processing and reload it on restart; this sample doesn't provide durable checkpoints.

 ## Task 3: React to changes with an Azure Function